mjm5vp/mean-lab/README.md

 ## Lab Submission

-Please submit an issue to this repo by the time indicated on the course schedule with the following:
+Please submit an issue to this repo by the time indicated on the course schedule with the following...
 * A link to your lab repo
 * A link to your deployed application (if you have one)
 * The names of your group members